SDA-SE/sda-dropwizard-commons/sda-commons-shared-asyncapi/README.md

 ## Document Models

+// TODO: Update docs! mention new annotations and reference the library!

 You can document the models using annotations like `JsonPropertyDescription` from Jackson or `JsonSchemaExamples` from [`mbknor-jackson-jsonSchema`](https://github.com/mbknor/mbknor-jackson-jsonSchema).
 See the tests of this module for [example model classes](./src/test/java/org/sdase/commons/shared/asyncapi/models).